Overview

 Applications

-Lemongrass is used for bacterial- and fungal infections, fever nervous conditions, and
+Lemongrass is used for bacterial- and fungal infections; fever nervous

-It is also used to help with urination and water retention.
+It is also used internally (herbal tincture and medicinal tea) to help with urination and water retention.
 Analgesic and

-anti-depressant (it acts as a central nervous system depressant).
+anti-depressant (it acts as a central nervous system (CNS) depressant).

 The essential oil of lemon grass (0.2 to 0.5%) consists mainly of citral.
 Citral is a